Do you need a new strategy for managing conflict?

-- Average age of 42 with average work experience of 15+ years in respective fields (newly-minted college grads and "retired" professionals are also represented in our cohorts)
+- Average age of 42 with average work experience of 15+ years in respective fields.
+Newly-minted college grads and "retired" professionals are also well represented in our cohorts.

 Seeking a differentiating skill set of problem solving and communication techniques to manage complexity

-- Background in human resources, management, law, medical practice, communications, government, military and education
+Background in human resources, management, law, medical practice, communications, government, military, education, and more.

 Schedule that accommodates monthly in-class time (Fridays and Saturdays) with out-of-class independent study